metio/terraform-provider-k8s/docs/data-sources/iot_eclipse_org_ditto_v1alpha1_manifest.md

 Required:

-- `host` (String) The host of the ingress resource.This is required if the ingress resource should be created by the operator
+- `host` (String) The host of the ingress resource.
+This is required if the ingress resource should be created by the operator

 Optional:

-- `annotations` (Map of String) Annotations which should be applied to the ingress resources.The annotations will be set to the resource, not merged.
-All changes done on the ingress resource itself will be overridden.If no annotations are configured, reasonable defaults will be used instead.
+- `annotations` (Map of String) Annotations which should be applied to the ingress resources.
+The annotations will be set to the resource, not merged.
+All changes done on the ingress resource itself will be overridden.
+If no annotations are configured, reasonable defaults will be used instead.
 You can prevent this by setting a single dummy annotation.
 - `class_name` (String) The optional ingress class name.